ngokevin/underthegun/README.md

 Under the Gun
 =============

-HTML5 competitive heads-up hold'em poker app with ranking ladder and multitabling.
+Heads-up poker mobile webapp, written with Node and AngularJS.

 Dependencies
 - Node.js